mszegedy/plea/story/ch-7.md

 "Never mind," said Tosha, discovering four new matchbooks in a nearby drawer.
 "That's convenient."

 His companions waited patiently as he obtained a large cast-iron wok from a high shelf, the standard cookware for a Keleykhsky kitchen.
-They turned up the heat and lit the stove, setting the match aside.
+He turned up the heat and lit the stove, setting the match aside.

 "Toast the peppercorns first.
 Until they leave little streaks of oil on the pan.
 Then… Artemis, what oils did you buy?"